Registration for Bornoff Workshop in Tuscon, AZ 10-07 to 10-08 NOW OPEN!

 After his death in 1998, FASE turned its focus to the grant and scholarship initiatives with the hopes and dreams of inspiring students and teachers to strive for excellence, and to provide educational and financial support to help them reach their goals.

-In addition to the George Bornoff Memorial Scholarship, FASE has distributed an average of over $60,000 each year to string programs and educators across the country!
-Grants have been awarded to a diversity of string-related programs, including Merit School of Music (Chicago, IL), Meadowmount School of Music, Boston Conservatory, National Center of Afro-American Arts/Boston City-Wide String Orchestra, South Florida Youth Symphony (Miami), Music Makers (Madison, WI), and the Montana and Massachusetts ASTA state chapters.
+In addition to the George Bornoff Memorial Scholarship that is awarded annually through American String Teachers Association (ASTA), FASE has distributed an average of over $60,000 each year to string programs and educators across the country.
+Grants have been awarded to a diversity of string-related programs, including a growing number of scholarships for Bornoff Teacher Workshops and groups such as Sound Impact (Fairfax, VA), South Florida Youth Symphony (Miami), Music Makers (Madison, WI), Ubuntu Kids After School Program (Dallas, TX), Tucson String Choir, Strings Without Boundaries, Nelson Community Orchestra (Virginia), New Jersey Symphony, Creative Strings Workshops, Meadowmount School of Music, Boston Conservatory, Merit School of Music (Chicago, IL), National Center of Afro-American Arts/Boston City-Wide String Orchestra, Whitman-Hanson School (MA), and the Montana and Massachusetts ASTA state chapters.

 First formalized and published in the 1950s, Dr. Bornoff’s classroom approach still holds tremendous value for today’s string teacher.
 Believing that every child has not only the ability, but the right to learn a string instrument, Dr. Bornoff created a finely-tuned classroom approach which can develop conservatory-level proficiency without traditional private lessons.